stampedai/handbook/Hiring Documents/Guide to Your Equity.md

 You will usually only want to exercise the stock when you have the opportunity to sell it for a higher price than you are buying it for or when it is expiring.

-Your stock options expire 10 years after they were issued.
-You have 7 years to exercise your options after you stop working at Stamped, but by law the options only count as ISOs for 90 days after you stop working.
+Your stock options expire [TODO] years after they were issued.
+You have [TODO] years to exercise your options after you stop working at Stamped, but by law the options only count as ISOs for 90 days after you stop working.
 Once those 90 days are up, the options count as non-qualified stock options, so they count as income and are subject to income tax when you exercise them.

 Traditionally, employers have made options expire quickly after employees stop working at the company because the company also has to pay tax on the options when they are non-qualified and considered income.
 However, this means that many cannot afford to exercise their options and so either a) leave the company and lose the equity they worked hard for or b) stay at the company until they can afford it (this situation is often referred to as "golden handcuffs").
 At Stamped, we want our employees to keep the equity they earn, and we don't want to keep anyone working here if they're not happy, so we give employees the option to exercise their options up to 7 years after they leave Stamped.